 Disney’s Halloween on the High Seas Cruise

-Halloween on the High Seas is a special event cruise complete with decorations, festive foods, parties and more.
+Halloween on the High Seas is a special event cruise complete with decorations, festive foods, parties, and more.
 Each ship and itinerary may feature its own kind of fun, but the basics of this special cruise remain the same no matter where you are sailing!

 What Ports Do You Visit on a Halloween on the High Seas Cruise?

 Halloween on the High Seas cruises are not tied to specific ports but rather offered in the fall months.
 So ports and Itineraries will change from year to year, and your best bet is to check Disney Cruise Line’s Official site for dates and ports of call offered for Halloween on the High Seas cruises.
 Due to the time of year, many itineraries are available so you can sail to places like Jamaica, The Bahamas, Eastern Caribbean or enjoy a cold-weather cruise like New England and Canada.
 Once in a while you can even find a Panama Canal sailing during Halloween on the High Seas!

 Is Halloween on the High Seas Cruises more expensive?